mikaelvesavuori/testable-systems-starter/README.md

 #### Concepts

+- **Scope**
-- **Scope**: We use the concept generally, for a more extensive take see [What is in your Testing Scope?](https://medium.com/wix-engineering/what-is-in-your-testing-scope-8846714d4358)
+  - We use the concept generally, for a more extensive take see [What is in your Testing Scope?](https://medium.com/wix-engineering/what-is-in-your-testing-scope-8846714d4358)
+- **Boundary**
-- **Boundary**: See for example [Defining Test Boundaries – An example](https://www.simpleorientedarchitecture.com/defining-test-boundaries/) and [Avoid Test Duplication](https://martinfowler.com/articles/practical-test-pyramid.html#AvoidTestDuplication)
+  - See for example [Defining Test Boundaries – An example](https://www.simpleorientedarchitecture.com/defining-test-boundaries/) and [Avoid Test Duplication](https://martinfowler.com/articles/practical-test-pyramid.html#AvoidTestDuplication)
 - **[Contra-variant testing](https://blog.cleancoder.com/uncle-bob/2017/10/03/TestContravariance.html)**
 - **[Determinism](https://martinfowler.com/articles/nonDeterminism.html)**